gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 * Can put RNA through the pore just like DNA
 * Proven very popular, there's lots of stuff in RNA
 * Not as performant as DNA product
-* Get full-length RNA moelcules, can see all the modifications
+* Get full-length RNA molecules, can see all the modifications
 * Can really get to the full-length biology.

 * Nanopore is quantitative, see all the splice formas.